pystardust/ani-cli/README.md

 `sudo ani-cli -U` to update on Linux, Mac and Android.
 On Windows, run gitbash as administrator then there type `ani-cli -U`.
 If after this the issue persists then open an issue.

+History has been reworked and relocated.
+We're working on a transition script, please be patient.
+Old history can be viewed with `less ${XDG_CACHE_HOME:-$HOME/.cache}/ani-hsts`

 ## New in v4

 V4 was a complete rewrite, which is why it took so long.